elizabethsiegle/jfokusmeetup-vday-basic/README.md

 ## Jfokus x Cloudflare Meetup

-This is a simple Cloudflare Worker that generates a Valentine's Day message for the user using [Workers AI](https://developers.cloudflare.com/workers-ai/models/).
+This fork of the simple Cloudflare Worker that generates a Valentine's Day message for the user using [Workers AI](https://developers.cloudflare.com/workers-ai/models/) has text boxes for the user's name and favorite movie that is submitted via a form on the client side to the Workers AI model to generate a personal poem on the server-side.

 ### Prerequisites
 - Cloudflare account